 The Michigan Wolverines currently have a uniform contract with Adidas.
-We have 8 football uniforms in our database for the Michigan Wolverines and are working to add more to Uniform Critics.
+We have 17 basketball uniforms in our database for the Michigan Wolverines and are working to add more to Uniform Critics.
 Feel free to contact us with any uniform designs for this team that we may be missing.